blob421/Fetch/docs/instructions.rst

 With your python environment activated in the terminal:

-1. cd /path/to/requirement.txt        e.g. /desktop/project
+1. Navigate to the directory where `requirements.txt` is located:   e.g. cd /desktop/project/
 2. pip install -r requirements.txt